-- b.
+- Make test cylinders in accordance with ASTM C 31 and test in accordance with ASTM C 39 as follows: - a.
+Take minimum of three sets of cylinders for each 100 cu yds. or fraction thereof, of each Mixture of concrete placed in any one day. - b.
 A set of cylinders shall be comprised of two 6 inch by 12 inch cylinders or three 4 inch by 8 inch cylinders. - c.
-At Contractor's option and cost, additional cylinders may be taken to verify concrete strength prior to form removal. - d.
+At Contractor's option and cost, cylinders may be taken to verify concrete strength prior to form removal. - d.
 Testing Agency: Provide and maintain site cure box for cylinders. - 2.
 Sample plastic concrete for testing at point of final placement, in accordance with ASTM C 172.
-Engineer will select sampling locations which may include points where plastic concrete has already been screeded and floated. - 3.
+Engineer will select sampling locations which may include points where plastic concrete has already been screeded and floated.
+Sample concrete for test cylinders to be used to verify concrete compressive strength for posttensioning as near as possible to actual tendon anchorages. - 3.
 Cover specimens properly, immediately after finishing.
 Protect outside surfaces of cardboard molds, if used, from contact with sources of water for first 24 hours after molding. - 4.
 Cure test cylinders per ASTM C 31 as follows: - a.
-To verify compressive strength prior to form removal or for additional test cylinders required due to cold weather concreting conditions: - 1) Store test specimens on structure as near to point of sampling as possible and protect from elements in same manner as that given to portion of structure as specimen represents. - 2) Transport to test laboratory no more than 4 hours before testing.
+To verify compressive strength prior to form removal or for additional test cylinders required due to cold weather concreting conditions:

+- 1) Store test specimens on structure as near to point of sampling as possible and protect from elements in same manner as that given to portion of structure as specimen represents. - 2) Transport to test laboratory no more than 4 hours before testing.
 Remove molds from specimens immediately before testing. - b.
-To verify 28-day compressive strength: - 1) During first 24 hours after molding, store test specimens under conditions that maintain temperature immediately adjacent to specimens in range of 60 to 80 degrees F. and prevent loss of moisture from specimens. - Remove test specimens from molds at end of 20 +/- 4 hours and store in moist condition at 73.4 +/- 3 degrees F. until moment of test.
+To verify 28-day compressive strength: - 1) During first 24 hours after molding, store test specimens under conditions that maintain temperature immediately adjacent to specimens in range of 60 to 80 degrees F. and prevent loss of moisture from specimens. - 2) Remove test specimens from molds at end of 20 +/- 4 hours and store in moist condition at 73.4 +/- 3 degrees F. until moment of test.
 Laboratory moist rooms shall meet requirements of ASTM C 511. - 5.
 Compression test for non-prestressed concrete: - a.
 Test one set of cylinders at 7 days. - b.
 Test one set of cylinders at 28 days. - c.
-Hold one set of cylinders in reserve for use as Engineer directs. - d.
-Unless notified by Engineer, reserve cylinders may be discarded without being tested after 56 days. - J. Report all nonconforming test results to Engineer and others on distribution lists via fax or email.
-Follow up with colored paper copies to flag the non-conformances. - K. Monthly, submit a graph showing distribution of compressive strength test results and air content test results.
+Test one set of cylinders at 56 days for concrete strength requirement of 7000 psi or greater. - 6.
+Hold one set of cylinders in reserve for use as Engineer directs. - 7.
+Unless notified by Engineer, reserve cylinders may be discarded without being tested after 56 days. - I. Report all nonconforming test results to Engineer and others on distribution lists via fax or email.
+Follow up with colored paper copies to flag the non-conformances. - J. Monthly, submit a graph showing distribution of compressive strength test results and air content test results.
 Include microwave test results for concretes with a water cementitious ratio less than or equal to 0.40 concrete.